 COPYRIGHT-FREE VS ROYALTY-FREE

-A question I get asked a lot is "Is your music copyright-free?", there is a distinct difference between copyright-free and royalty-free and not a lot of people seem to understand that difference exists or what it means, so I thought I would post this short explanation of some of the finer details.
+A question I get asked a lot is "Is your music copyright-free?", there is a distinct difference between copyright-free and royalty-free and not a lot of people seem to understand that the difference exists or what it means, so I thought I would post this short explanation.

 - My music is NOT copyright-free.

-- When you purchase my music, you also get a licence to use it royalty-free under usage conditions (credit etc).
+- When you purchase my music, you also get a licence to use it in your content, royalty-free, under usage conditions (see below).

 - When you purchase my music, you are NOT purchasing the copyright.